brinckmann/halo_shapes/README.md

 Relevant paper: https://arxiv.org/abs/1705.00623

-Code will be made public when the paper is accepted.
+Code will be made public soon^TM.
+Send me an email at brinckmann@physik.rwth-aachen.de if interested.